-The Linux Foundation on Tuesday announced that it will host the Trust over IP Foundation, a cross-industry effort to ensure more secure data handling over the Internet.
+The Linux Foundation on Tuesday announced that it would host the Trust over IP Foundation, a cross-industry effort to ensure more secure data handling over the Internet.

 This new foundation is an independent project enabling trustworthy exchange and verification of data between any two parties on the Internet.